Peter-Roh/IndieRecords/README.md

 # IndieRecords

-IndieRecords is a platform for indie musicians.
+IndieRecords is a service for indie musicians.

 ## Description